uncenter/gusty/README.md

 # Attrbreeze

-> A minimal atomic CSS stylesheet without a compilation step.
+A minimal atomic CSS stylesheet using dynamic utility ~~classes~~ attributes.

+> [!NOTE]
+> This project is only a fun exploration of CSS data types and [Chrome 133 (beta)'s new "advanced" `attr()`](https://developer.chrome.com/blog/advanced-attr), inspired by [Jhey](https://jhey.dev)'s skeets around the topic: https://bsky.app/profile/jhey.dev/post/3lgq7fun4ek22, https://bsky.app/profile/jhey.dev/post/3lgq7lfnf7c22.
+Please don't take this seriously!

-Messing around with using [Chrome 133 (beta)'s new "advanced" `attr()`](https://developer.chrome.com/blog/advanced-attr) to create dynamic utility ~~classes~~ attributes in CSS.
-Think Tailwind CSS or UnoCSS (specifically inspired by UnoCSS's "attributify" mode), but the utility classes/attributes are set once and can be used with any variant.
+Think [Tailwind CSS](https://tailwindcss.com/) or [UnoCSS](https://unocss.dev/), but the utility classes/attributes are declared once and can be used in any number of variations without requiring more generated CSS.

-For the following HTML, Tailwind needs the following:
+For the following HTML:

 ```html
 <div class="px-8 px-6 px-4 px-2"></div>
 ```

+Tailwind CSS would need to generate the following CSS:

 ```css
 .px-2 {